datacharmer/dbdeployer/mkwiki/full_doc.markdown

       usage           Shows usage of installed sandboxes
       use             uses a sandbox
       versions        List available versions

     Flags:
           --config string           configuration file (default "$HOME/.dbdeployer/config.json")
       -h, --help                    help for dbdeployer
           --sandbox-binary string   Binary repository (default "$HOME/opt/mysql")
-          --sandbox-home string     Sandbox deployment directory (default "$HOME/sandboxes") --shell-path string       Path to Bash, used for generated scripts (default "/usr/local/bin/bash") --skip-library-check      Skip check for needed libraries (may cause nasty errors) -v, --version                 version for dbdeployer
+          --sandbox-home string     Sandbox deployment directory (default "$HOME/sandboxes") --shell-path string       Which shell to use for generated scripts (default "/usr/local/bin/bash") --skip-library-check      Skip check for needed libraries (may cause nasty errors) -v, --version                 version for dbdeployer

     Use "dbdeployer [command] --help" for more information about a command.

 The flags listed in the main screen can be used with any commands.
 The flags ``--my-cnf-options`` and ``--init-options`` can be used several times.